Legendrian singular links and singular connected sums: Introduction

 Moreover this property enables us to define the notion of connected sum at singular points.
 We define a {\em singular connected sum $(L_1,p_1)\otimes(L_2,p_2)$} by simultaneously performing connected sums on two pairs of arcs near singular points $p_i$ of $L_i$.

 \begin{thm} For a given pair of Legendrian singular links $L_1,L_2$ with singular points $p_1$, $p_2$, the singular connected sum $(L_1,p_1)\otimes(L_2,p_2)$ is well-defined. \end{thm}

 \begin{thm} Let $L$ be a Legendrian singular link and $S$ be a separating sphere for $L$ inducing a decomposition $L=(L_1,p_1)\otimes(L_2,p_2)$.
-Then this decomposition is well-defined up to order-preserving contact isotopy of $S$ with respect to $L$. \end{thm} There are rigid phenomena in terms of the singular connected sum and the decomposition which will be discussed in a subsequent paper.
-It is worth remarking that neither the singular connected sum nor the decomposition are well-defined in $\SK$.
-See \S\ref{sec:singularconnectedsum} for the details.
+Then this decomposition is well-defined up to order-preserving contact isotopy of $S$ with respect to $L$. \end{thm} It is worth remarking that neither the singular connected sum nor the decomposition are well-defined in $\SK$.
+Moreover we have the following rigidity phenomenon that only occurs in $\LSK$. \begin{thm} With respect to the singular connected sum, there exists the identity element, and moreover the only unit of degree 2 is the identity itself. \end{thm} It would be interesting to study more about algebraic aspects of the singular connected sum on $\LSK$.

-On the other hand, a singular connected sum is the same as the replacement of a singular point $p_1\in L_1$ with a specific singular Legendrian tangle obtained from $(L_2,p_2)$, and {\em vice versa}.
+On the other hand, the singular connected sum is the same as the replacement of a singular point $p_1\in L_1$ with a specific singular Legendrian tangle obtained from $(L_2,p_2)$, and {\em vice versa}.
 Indeed, the idea of Legendrian tangles and their replacement is already discussed in the literature including \cite{NT,MS,S}, although their approaches are slightly different from ours.
 There is a diagrammatic interpretation of the singular connected sum as well, which allows us to handle the operation in a convenient way.
 This interpretation is related to the {\em vertical cut} of the front projection, discussed in \cite{S}.

 As an application of the singular connected sum, we have the following theorem which implies that $\LSK$ is more than the {\em pull-back} of $\LK$ and $\SK$ in the commutative diagram above.

 \begin{thm} There exist two Legendrian singular links sharing all classical invariants, Legendrian link types of all resolutions, and invariants from the orders, which are not contact isotopic to one another. \end{thm}